ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/member-manager.md

 This section allows you to create or edit Member Fields.

-The following field types are compatible as can be used for custom member fields:
+The following field types are compatible and can be used for custom member fields:

 - Checkboxes
 - Color Picker